dlt-hub/dlt/docs/website/docs/tutorial/sql-database.md

 def load_tables_family_and_genome():

-    # create a dlt source that will load tables "family" and "genome"
+    # Create a dlt source that will load tables "family" and "genome"
     source = sql_database().with_resources("family", "genome")

     # Create a dlt pipeline object
     pipeline = dlt.pipeline(
-        pipeline_name="sql_to_duckdb_pipeline", # custom name for the pipeline destination="duckdb", # dlt destination to which the data will be loaded dataset_name="sql_to_duckdb_pipeline_data" # custom name for the dataset created in the destination )
+        pipeline_name="sql_to_duckdb_pipeline", # Custom name for the pipeline destination="duckdb", # dlt destination to which the data will be loaded dataset_name="sql_to_duckdb_pipeline_data" # Custom name for the dataset created in the destination )

     # Run the pipeline